-Coming to terms with having a chronic condition such as idiopathic hypersomnia, Kleine-Levin syndrome, or narcolepsy often involves a long and sometimes convoluted process.
-Unfortunately, the journey does not end once the correct diagnosis is reached.
-Knowing that others have taken a similar journey, however, can lessen a person’s burden.
+Coming to terms with having a chronic condition such as idiopathic hypersomnia, Kleine-Levin syndrome, or narcolepsy type 1 or 2 often involves a long and difficult process.
+Unfortunately, the journey doesn’t end once you reach the correct diagnosis.
+Knowing that others have taken a similar journey can help lower your burden.
 And hearing about others’ coping strategies can help people who are currently struggling.

-Maybe you found the words that made a doctor finally listen to you.
-Perhaps you developed specific techniques over the years that helped you to function.
-Possibly you identified a new career that enabled you to maximize your potential.
-Don’t leave other folks with hypersomnia by the side of the road to complete this journey alone.
-Consider assisting others by sharing your story with the Hypersomnia Foundation?
-Click below to share your journey with HF.
+Maybe you found the words that helped a doctor understand you.
+Perhaps you made specific strategies over the years that helped you to function better.
+Possibly you identified a new career that helped you to maximize your potential.
+Consider helping others by sharing your story with us.
+Click the button below.

-You can also apply to match with a medical student who wants to learn more about living with a rare disease: Global Genes RARE Compassion Project.
+You can also apply to match with a medical student who wants to learn more about living with a rare disease at Global Genes RARE Compassion Project.